-And now I show you a most excellent way.7 13:1 If I speak the languages of men, even of angels,8 but have not love, I have become a sounding brass or a clanging cymbal.
-2 And if I have prophecy and know all mysteries and all knowledge, and if I have all faith, so as to remove mountains,9
+And now I show you a most excellent way.3 13:1 If I speak the languages of men, even of angels,4 but have not love, I have become a sounding brass or a clanging cymbal.
+2 And if I have prophecy and know all mysteries and all knowledge, and if I have all faith, so as to remove mountains,5 but have not love, I am nothing.
+3 Even if I give away all my possessions and hand over my body to be burned,6 but have not love, it profits me nothing.